Qw3rtzuiop/33120a-option-001/README.md

 ![installed pcb](pcb_0.jpg)

 The PCB is mounted on the side.
-You need to drill holes into the metal mount the PCB.
+You need to drill holes into the metal to mount the PCB.
 The pics show the rev. 0 with two bodge wires.

 ![installed pcb](pcb_1.jpg)